-My research goals are centered on three overarching themes:
+My research goals are centered on several overarching themes:

 How do the constellations of mutations present within each tumor influence its behavior?
-In particular, what are the functional consequences of specific tumor-associated mutations, in isolation or in combination with other genetic alterations?
-To explore this, I aim to combine genetic mouse models and multiplexed CRISPR screens to dissect the combinatorial and permutational complexity of cancer genomes.
+In particular, what are the functional consequences of specific tumor-associated mutations, in isolation or in combination with other genetic alterations, including germline variation?
+How do environmental factors and comorbidities modulate these genetic phenotypes?

 What are the molecular mechanisms underlying tumor plasticity (e.g. transdifferentiation and dedifferentiation)?
-How can we block the ability of tumors to utilize these strategies and rapidly evolve resistance against therapies?
-To investigate these questions, I aim to develop controlled experimental systems for modeling the process of tumor plasticity, subsequently leveraging CRISPR screens to identify genetic factors that are critical for tumor lineage transformation.
+Can tumor plasticity act as a key driver of immune evasion?
+How can we block the ability of tumors to utilize these strategies and thereby evolve resistance against therapies?

 Why are the genetic factors that promote resistance to T cell killing in vitro so rarely identified in patient cohorts undergoing immunotherapy?
 From better understanding this disconnect, can we rationally design new therapeutic approaches to increase the proportion of patients that respond to immunotherapy?